KingSora/OverlayScrollbars/packages/overlayscrollbars-ngx/README.md

 - `options`: accepts an `object` which represents the OverlayScrollbars options.
 - `events`: accepts an `object` which represents the OverlayScrollbars events.
+- `defer`: accepts an `boolean` or `object`.
+Defers the initialization to a point in time when the browser is idle.

 ### Instance